 Plenty of famous authors either came from – or wrote bestsellers in – Cornwall, including Daphne Du Maurier, Thomas Hardy, Charles Causley and the current author Patrick Gale.
 Writing requires solace and beauty, just what off-season Cornwall has in abundance.
 Set up your desk with a view of the sea then let the peace and quiet of the darker months be your inspiration.
 Or simply curl up with a good book to read in front of a roaring fire in your cosy holiday cottage.

-Festive Cornwall has plenty of light trails to explore.
-At Trebah Garden near Falmouth, there are installations, lanterns and tunnels at the Garden of Light to get you in the Christmas mood.
-Meanwhile, at the other end of the county, the annual Christmas lights in St Ives turn the harbour and streets into a living display.
-Time your visit for dusk then watch as the village comes alive.
+Festive Cornwall has plenty of Christmas light trails to explore.
+At Trebah Garden near Falmouth, Trelissick near Truro, and the Lost Gardens of Heligan in St Austell, there are tree lanterns and fairy-lit pathways to get you in a Christmas mood.
+Meanwhile, at the other end of the county, the annual Christmas lights in St Ives and nearby Mousehole turn the harbour and streets into a living display.
+Time your visit for dusk, then watch as the village comes alive.
 Or hang out in Padstow and enjoy the festive atmosphere and twinkling lights around the harbour.